AdobeXD/plugin-samples/migrations/uxp-2-to-3.md

 # UXP 2 to 3

 XD 20 and below utilized UXP version 2.
-In XD 21, we're shipping a new version of UXP: Version 3.1.
+In XD 21, we're shipping a new version: UXP 3.1.
 This version is a _huge_ release, and comes with lots of new features of which you'll want to take advantage.

-Because the new features in UXP 3.1 are so large, we also introduced a backwards-compatibility mode. _All plugins use backwards-compatibility mode by default_, unless the plugin explicitly opts out.
+Because the new features in UXP 3.1 are so large, we also introduced a backwards-compatibility mode. _All plugins use backwards-compatibility mode by default_, unless the plugin explicitly opts into UXP 3 by updating its declared `minVersion`.
 This helps to ensure that most plugins won't suddenly change their appearance and have broken layouts.

 > **Info**
 >